prabirshrestha/Facebook.Extensions.Task/README.md

 Note: Reference the appropriate Async libraries (AsyncCtpLibrary.dll or AsyncCtpLibrary\_Silverlight.dll or AsyncCtpLibrary\_Phone.dll).
 You need to reference AsyncCtpLibrary.dll for .NET 4.0 also in this case unlike the above example.

+## License
+Facebook.Extensions.Tasks is intended to be used in both open-source and commercial environments.
+It is licensed under Microsoft Public License (Ms-PL).